Reidiojed/Monthly_reports/Report_4.md

 **Business Development conversation and following events:**

 - Organization of details for the Decred in Spanish Hackathon with Talent Land, we are expecting over 50 participants into the challengues of the hackathon.
-This will be one of the last activities of the proposal and is programmed for November, the first invitacion for participating will be launch in early October.
+This will be one of the last activities of the proposal and is programmed for November, the first invitacion for participating will be launch in mid October.

 -   October 17th Decred API blockchain introduction
     - [Twitter](https://twitter.com/Decred_ES/status/1314031872658333698)